teamtnt/quoty/README.txt

 == Description ==

 Quoty is a simple plugin that lets you share any text selected on the page.
-Currently supported platforms are: Twitter, Facebook, LinkedIn, Pinterest adn GooglePlus
+Currently supported platforms are: Twitter, Facebook, LinkedIn, Pinterest and GooglePlus

 Features